 When national teams of The Netherlands participate in championships, they wear orange shirts, a peculiar color.
 You may wonder why the national teams of The Netherlands and their fans, like me, wear orange instead of a somewhat more common color….?

-National teams of The Netherlands wear orange because orange symbolizes national unity, and the Dutch signify national pride by wearing orange.
+The Dutch wear orange because orange symbolizes national unity, and the Dutch signify national pride by wearing orange.
 Orange refers to the family name of the Dutch Royal Family, the House of Orange-Nassau, whose ancestor, William of Orange, founded the Netherlands.

-The reason that The Netherlands is orange goes back to William of Orange, the founding father of The Netherlands in the 16th century.
+The reason that the national color of The Netherlands is orange goes back to William of Orange, the founding father of The Netherlands in the 16th century.

 Who Was William Of Orange?